 Itâ€™s not unusual for a fashion brand to have a fragrance â€“ most global brands have a stable of scents â€“ but we asked Walker: why now, and why three? â€śBecause we have something to say.
 We only take on new projects when we feel that we have a unique point of view or idea and with this, our first trio of fragrances, we feel we have that,â€ť Walker says. â€śHaving worked in the worlds of ready-to-wear, eyewear, jewellery et al for many years, weâ€™re used to communicating stories in a body of work.
 It therefore felt natural for us to approach fragrance with the same storytelling style.
 Additionally, though, we believe the Karen Walker customer has multiple expressions of personality, and the trio of fragrances reflects that.â€ť

 True to form, Walkerâ€™s scents have a strong voice.
 The alphabetical reference of A, B, C is symbolic of words in literature and poetry, with touch points on joy and optimism. â€śWe wanted to make a trio with an effortless expression of optimism.
 For us, A, B, C is the first thing that rolls off the tongue when we think about anything being possible,â€ť Walker explains. â€śItâ€™s about stimulating creativity.
 We wanted the names to describe the effect â€“ a sense of inspiration and stimulation â€“ rather than the ingredients.â€ť

 Walker used the same design process for the scents that she does when creating a garment or style of eyewear, or selecting stones for jewellery. â€śCreativity is about intuition and clear vision â€¦ itâ€™s about having an idea of what you want to achieve and then trusting your instincts.
 Of course, this time with fragrance there was an even stronger sensory element, in that the three fragrances we chose were ones that grabbed me and I couldnâ€™t shake off,â€ť she says. â€śWe had a clear vision for what the fragrance should make you feel.
 We also wanted to work with the best craftspeople in the world, which means you have to be in Grasse.â€ť

 The Karen Walker brand is known for combining opposites and when it came to creating fragrances, the team wanted to combine its modern vision with craft and tradition.
 This brought them to Charabot, aÂ company that has been creating fragrances for hundreds of years.
 For Walker, working with Charabot was â€śhugely inspirationalâ€ť. â€śIâ€™m always inspired by working with extraordinarily creative people and with people who really value craft,â€ť Walker says.

 â€śSpending time with the team in their factories and labs was thrilling.
 Every inch of the project has been considered.
 Itâ€™s been very detail-focused throughout â€“ from the juices themselves, to the quality of the glass, every detail of the graphic.
 How the pump looks and feels.â€ť (They tested 20 pumps before they found the perfect one.)
 When it came to creating the juices, Walker gave the perfumers carte blanche, â€śas we wanted them to let loose their own olfactory expression of optimismâ€ť.
 They were given a clear brief of the idea, but no restrictions in terms of fragrance notes and ingredients.

 As part of the background story they were also provided with a list of Walkerâ€™s likes and dislikes in plants, flowers, herbs and trees.
 One of the perfumers, Emilie Bouge, wove all the designerâ€™s favourite flowers into one fragrance, C, which has become the most sensuous of the three.
-Bouge and fellow Charabot perfumer Dorothée Piot created the A, B, C fragrances: Piot, A and B; Bouge, C. A third perfumer created aÂ fourth fragrance, which Walker says will be released later.
+Bouge and fellow Charabot perfumer DorothĂ©e Piot created the A, B, C fragrances: Piot, A and B; Bouge, C. A third perfumer created aÂ fourth fragrance, which Walker says will be released later.